Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 \subsection{Capability blocks}

-A simple assumption for the Capability Space is that its adjacency matrix $\Phi^C$ takes a block-matrix form, in the spirit of a stochastic block model (Holland et al. 1983).
+A simple assumption for the structure of the Capability Space is that its adjacency matrix $\Phi^C$ takes a block-matrix form, in the spirit of a stochastic block model (Holland et al. 1983).
 Specifically, we have

 with blocks $1, 2, ..., n$, where each $\Phi_{i,j}$ is shorthand for a matrix of the form

 for some scalar constant $\phi^C_{i,j}$. \\